maana-io/q-assistant-client/README.md

 Observing in the browser's dev tools that some resources have loaded correctly (usually the root), but other's haven't (usually nested files or chunks), is indicative of a failure of Q Gateway to proxy due to not having a 'relative' path structure.

 ### You are seeing post-robot `NO ACK` errors in the console.
 These errors stem from a failed acknowledgement for a call either between the client and the API or vice-versa.
+Ensure that your window and window.parent objects are valid and they are able to communicate with one another.